hzleihuan/codebuddy-ide-cn-linux/README.md

 4. **Use at Your Own Risk**: All consequences arising from using this tool for format conversion and running the application are borne solely by the user.
 5. **Trademark Notice**: CodeBuddy and related logos are trademarks or registered trademarks of Tencent.
 Any use of these names in this project is for descriptive purposes only and does not imply any official endorsement or authorization.
 6. **Takedown Policy**: If Tencent or any rights holder objects to this project, please contact the maintainer via a GitHub issue or email.
 The maintainer commits to immediately suspending maintenance, removing the AUR package, and processing the GitHub repository in accordance with the rights holder's reasonable request upon receipt of such objection.
+7. **Project Purpose**: This project (including this GitHub repository and any related AUR/PKGBUILD automation scripts) is intended solely for technical research and proof-of-concept purposes.
+The original author has never distributed, and will never distribute, any official proprietary binary software.
+8. **AUR Mechanism Clarification**: The related AUR package contains only text-based build scripts ("recipes").
+All download, extraction, and format conversion processes are executed independently on the user's local machine.
+The build scripts fetch files directly from official or legally public URLs; this project does not host or store any copyrighted binary files.
+9. **Third-Party Responsibility**: Any copyright disputes or legal liabilities arising from third-party forks, modifications, or the independent publication of pre-compiled binary installation packages (including GitHub Releases) shall be the sole responsibility of such third parties, and are entirely unrelated to the original author.

 ## License